 - How to plant apricots.
 The planting hole needs to be thoroughly prepared.
 Use John Innes tree planting compost and make sure the tree is not exposed to a leak in the gutter.

 - Protect blossom against frost.
 The most important thing: remember that the tree blossoms very early, usually in March or early April, and that if blossom is exposed to temperatures of -1 degrees Celsius or colder, it will be killed, and no fruit will be formed.
 That’s why protection with garden fleece is essential during spring frosts as described above.
+This in turn is why the espalier apricot or fan apricot is such as good system – it makes it easier to cover it with fleece.
 You should provide thermal protection for the tree from mid February to the end of May.
 Fix large-size shelf brackets to the wall above the apricot tree and construct a wooden shelf.
 Use this to fasten a double layer of fleece each year around the second week of February.
 Cover the entire tree, and make sure the wind cannot blow it off at any time.
 Lift the fleece during the day only, when the tree is in flower, so that pollinating insects can carry out their work.
 All this is necessary because the Apricot is very sensitive to frost.
 In addition, until leaf starts to develop, it is sensitive to “peach leaf curl” and bacterial canker.
 The great thing about apricot growing is that you do not need to use any chemicals, if you protect the tree as outlined above.

 - Keep the trunk free from grass.
 While the tree loves organic matter around its base, it’s important to keep it away from the trunk.
 It hates the grass around its base, so mulch the tree well, in order to keep grass and weeds at bay.